Articles

 On properly using volatile and synchronized

 In the last weeks I have been writing about the transient modifier and the different types of references available in Java.
 I want to hold the topic of underused/misused topics in Java and bring you this week the volatile and synchronized modifiers .
 Multithreading is an entire discipline that takes years to master and properly understand.
 We will keep a short introduction in this article.
 In computing, a resource can be accessed from different threads concurrently.
+This can lead to inconsistency and corrupt data.
+A thread ThreadA accesses a resource and modifies it.
+In the meantime, the thread ThreadB starts accessing the same resource.
+Data may get corrupted since it is concurrently being modified.
+Let´s analyze an example without any kind of protection:

 Diving deeper into the Java transient modifier